|Founded||7 Saunas 1833 DE|

 - Khuzbul, of clan Nakhir-Tholgûr, journal - "Rukham-Fel Expedition"

 Aphalur is a Supernal word that means "depot".
-It was built during the Creation War by a cadre of elite angels calling themselves the Golden Seven; one of the special forces of the Nawirrûs Covenant.
+It was built in the Creation War (1486 DE - 8777 DE) under the watch of the Golden Seven; one of the special forces of the Nawirrûs Covenant.
 These angels were aided in the construction by mortals; largely those of clan Tharag.
 During their war with the primordials, Aphalur served as a training ground and arms storage for the armies of the gods.
 When the battles of the Creation War spilled into Bal-Kriav, the place was fortified so that it could withstand potential attacks by the massive armies of the primordials.
 During the epic battle that raged across Regadnîn, Aphalur served as a factory for making arms and as a hospital.

 In the Lith-Crillion Era, dwarves took up residence in the place.
 The holy dwarven empire Akthol-Tharag was born in the halls of Aphalur.
 This city of the gods became the empire's capital.
 Aphalur's holy nature and history has undoubtedly had an impact on the dwarves of Akthol-Tharag.